morganherrmann/thedarkside/README.md

 In this case, the music is approximately 100 BPM, so each beat is approximately 0.6 seconds.
 For example, solving sin(ax +b) for a period of 0.6 seconds gives us a coefficient of a multiple of 5.23.
 I applied this concept across various functions to achieve the pulsating imagery.

+## DRAWING TECHNIQUES USED

+### RAY MARCHING
+Several scenes in this project, primarily album cover recreations, were recreated with 2D raymarching and use of toolbox functions to determine intersection and smoothing between objects.
+The intended goal was to have 2D, animated renditions that channeled existing album covers.
+All shapes were drawn with ray marching and were hand placed.